nextbreakpoint/infrastructure-as-code/README.md

 # Infrastructure as code

 This repository contains scripts for creating a production-grade infrastructure for running micro-services on the Cloud.
-The scripts implement a fast, reliable, automated process for creating a scalable and secure infrastructure on [AWS](https://aws.amazon.com).
+The scripts implement a quick and reliable process for creating a scalable and secure infrastructure on [AWS](https://aws.amazon.com).

 The infrastructure includes the following components: